-As an experienced politician who has operated at the highest levels in Belgium, Kris also views the benefits of his studies and time at Stellenbosch through a national lens.
+As an experienced politician who has operated at the highest levels in Belgium, Kris also views the benefits of his studies and time at SU through a national lens.

 “I was fascinated by the miraculous transformation of South Africa.
 As a specialist in human rights and constitutional law, I wanted to be in the front row to learn how this transition took shape, both legally and in a community context.

 “Both Belgium and South Africa have a complex institutional architecture.
-And subsequently, as an advisor to various Belgian ministers and the prime ministers Yves Leterme and Herman Van Rompuy, the insights I gained from my time at Stellenbosch were useful in helping to shape the further development of state reforms in our country.”
+And subsequently, as an advisor to various Belgian ministers and the prime ministers Yves Leterme and Herman van Rompuy, the insights I gained from my time at SU were useful in helping to shape the further development of state reforms in our country.”

 Although 47-year-old Kris has narrowed his focus to the city level since 2016, when he became mayor of Roeselare, his overall vision of how best to foster place-making in a rapidly changing world entails, of necessity, not only a national, but a global perspective.